gitcommitshow/resilient-llm/test/README.md

 3. Mock external dependencies appropriately
 4. Test both success and failure scenarios
 5. Include edge cases and error conditions
+6. Add appropriate delays for async operations to complete
-6. Update this README if adding new test categories
+7. Update this README if adding new test categories

 ## Test Configuration

-The test configuration is in `jest.config.js` and includes:
-- ES module support
+The project includes a `jest.config.js` file for potential Jest configuration, but the current test suite uses **Mocha** as the test runner with the following dependencies:

+### Testing Dependencies
-- Test environment setup
+- **Mocha**: Test framework for running tests
-- Coverage reporting
-- File matching patterns
+- **Chai**: Assertion library with promise support (`chai-as-promised`)
-- Global mocks and setup
+- **Sinon**: Mocking and stubbing library
+- **NYC**: Code coverage tool

+### Test Scripts (from package.json)
+- `npm test`: Runs all tests using Mocha
+- `npm run test:watch`: Runs tests in watch mode
+- `npm run test:coverage`: Runs tests with coverage reporting using NYC
+- `npm run test:e2e`: Runs only end-to-end tests with extended timeout